xalelax/blog/_drafts/a-game-of-throws.markdown

 > and you win if in the sequence of throws you obtain at least two sixes in a row.
 > What's the probability to get such a winning sequence?

-For instance, a winning sequence would be
+For instance,  1**66**45 is a winning sequence, whereas 65626 is a losing one.

-%todo: immagine

-whereas a losing one is

 %todo: immagine